The Abbey Theatre Community and Education department presents

 To make sure we can reach as many children as possible please mention if you regularly see theatre shows, if there is a local venue you visit and if you sometimes partner with nearby schools.
 It is possible we can come directly to your school.

-Set Designer, Composer and Sound Designer: Sarah Fitzgibbon
+Set and Sound Design : Sarah Fitzgibbon and Phil Kingston

 Costume Designer: Vicky Miller